-Why invest hundreds or thousands of dollars into a car you don’t own?
+Why invest hundreds or thousands of dollars in a car you don’t own?
 A car is transportation, and leasing allows you to pay less for the vehicle.
 Don’t waste your money on accessories.

 Ignoring annual mileage

-Many people leasing for the first-time don’t track their annual mileage.
+Many people leasing for the first time don’t track their annual mileage.
 They simply drive as much as they want.
 However, most leases cover a limited amount of mileage.
-If you go over, you will likely be required to pay per mile of overage — which can add up to thousands of dollars if you’re not careful.
+If you go over that amount, you will likely be required to pay per mile of overage — which can add up to thousands of dollars if you’re not careful.